CSSAW/CSSAW_Central/README.md

 print(sess.execute_SQL('./queries/test.sql'))
 ```

-The above script will create a connection to the Test database at localhost:3306 (assuming that it exists), insert the given values into their appropriate columns in test_table, and then execute test.sql from the queries file, which in this case selects the first value in column1 that has just been added.
+The above script will create a connection to the Test database at localhost:3306 (assuming that it exists), insert the given values into their appropriate columns in test_table, and then execute test.sql from the queries file.

 # To Do:
 - Stripped implementation of SELECT